 With the latest reports regarding cybersecurity attacks in several organizations, it is crucial to adequately secure your firm’s web applications, software, supply chain, and data from malware, ransomware, and phishing threats.

-As a widely adopted and effective tool, open-source threat intelligence helps you identify all risks, vulnerabilities, and growing threats to safeguard the valuable data assets of your organization.
+As a widely adopted and effective tool, open-source threat intelligence helps you identify risks, vulnerabilities, and growing threats to safeguard your organization's valuable data assets.

 Advancements and developments in computing technologies have enabled open-source security tools such as threat intelligence to recognize cyber threats and vulnerabilities across industries in all areas.